MrOlm/covid19_population_genomics/README.md

 Note: Intrapatient analyses require access to the raw sequencing reads generated when sequencing covid19 genomes.
 Usually these reads are used to generate a consensus viral genome, the genome is deposited into a public database, and the raw reads are never uploaded publicly. **If you are involved in SARS-CoV-2 genome sequencing efforts, please consider uploading the raw reads as well so that analyses like this can continue.**

 # Results

+**Note: Some of the figures are not completely up to date with the most recent genome set**

 ## Introduction